Rudolf Steiner and the Theosophical Society: History

 Steiner's lecture cycles from 1909 onwards emphasized his research into Christianity, toward which Mme.
 Blavatsky had been notably hostile.
 Thus, the tensions grew between the main society and the German section.
 The relationship between the Theosophical Society centered in Adyar, India and its German section became increasingly strained as the new strains of Steiner's teaching became apparent.

 Steiner's popularity as a lecturer spread far beyond the borders of Germany: he was active in Switzerland, the Netherlands, Norway, Austria and other countries.
 Besant tried to restrict him to lecturing in Germany itself, but this contravened both Theosophical Society statutes as well as a statement of Besant's greeting this broadening lecture activity, issued some months before.
 These tensions finally came to a head over the question of Jiddu Krishnamurti, a young Indian boy to whom C. W. Leadbeater, followed by Annie Besant, attributed messianic status as the new World Teacher, an incarnation of the Lord Maitreya.
 Steiner quickly denied this attribution of messianic status to Krishnamurti, claiming that Christ's earthly incarnation in Jesus was a unique event.
 Steiner held that though the human being generally goes through a series of repeated earth lives, the spiritual being Christ incarnated only once in a physical body.
 Christ, he said, would reappear in "the etheric" — the realm that lives between people and in community life — not as a physical individual.
 Steiner and the majority of the German-speaking Theosophists broke away to found a new group, the Anthroposophical Society, at the end of 1912.
 Shortly thereafter, Besant revoked the German section's membership in the Theosophical Society on the grounds of the section's refusal to allow admission to adherents of a Theosophical organization established to support the mission of Krishnamurti, the Order of the Star in the East.
 Anthroposophists were offended when Besant falsely claimed that Steiner had been educated by Jesuits.

 The World Teacher concept was unpopular with many theosophists, and was repudiated by Krishnamurti himself in 1929, leading to a crisis in the Theosophical Society.
 It was, however, a basic principle of the Theosophical Society that adherents of all religions were admitted.

+Many accusations were leveled against me because of my activity within the Theosophical Society, and one of them accused me of having used this society, which already had a certain standing in the world, as a kind of springboard to make the way easier for my own spirit knowledge.
+This accusation is completely groundless.
+When I accepted the invitation to enter the society, it was the only serious organization where there was any real spiritual life.
+If the society's way of thinking, bearing, and activity had remained unchanged, my friends and I would not have had to withdraw.